Abbott Elementary season 2: Casting

 The season features a cameo from Philadelphia Flyers mascot Gritty in the premiere episode, which garnered a large amount of online attention.
 When asked by the National Hockey League, executive producer Patrick Schumacker stated that Gritty's appearance in the series was "a long time coming."
 He revealed that Gritty was originally due to appear in one of the early episodes of the first season, but scheduling conflicts delayed the cameo.

-The season also saw developments of the relationship between Janine and Gregory.
-With the two characters almost sharing a kiss during "Holiday Hookah", before being interrupted by Amber, Gregory's girlfriend and Janine learning of Gregory's crush during "Valentine's Day".
-When asked about their relationship, Lisa Ann Walter stated:

-In addition to the development of their relationship, Nate' Jones returned as Amber, who appeared as a guest star during the first season, upped to a recurring character for the second.
-She begins dating Gregory which contributes to the awkwardness of his feelings for Janine.

 In July 2022, while production of the second season was still in the early stages of filming, rapper Vince Staples jokingly asked to be cast in the series in a Twitter post to which Brunson replied "1.
-I’m not done writing 2.
+I'm not done writing 2.
 Come get your hat".
 Staples ultimately appeared during the "Holiday Hookah" episode, portraying Maurice, while also featuring Golden State Warriors player Andre Iguodala who portrays himself in a cameo.
 Staples returned in a few episodes throughout the season, becoming a recurring character.
 Orlando Jones returned in the season, portraying Gregory's father Martin.
 Jones' casting was widely praised, due to his physical similarities with Williams, who portrays Gregory.

 On February 6, 2023, it was confirmed that Ayo Edebiri would recur as Ayesha, Janine's sister.
-While currently only mentioned in various episodes and appearing in a FaceTime call during "Valentine's Day", Edebiri will return as Ayesha for a more expansive role later in the season.
+Who is at first only mentioned in various episodes and appearing in a FaceTime call during "Valentine's Day", Edebiri returned as Ayesha for a more expansive role later in the season.
+In addition to the introduction of Ayesha, on April 1, 2023, it was announced that Taraji P. Henson would be introduced as their mother Vanetta, with her first appearance set during the penultimate episode of the season.